 Beyond white stakes right of 16th and left of 2nd and 17th holes

-Beyond white stakes left of 18th hole and on/over flowerbeds behind 18th green, over the path surrounding the club house
+Beyond white stakes left of 18th hole and on/over flowerbeds behind 18th green, over the path surrounding the club house inclusive of the path to the left of the 18th fairway.

 Anywhere in the car park